🔼The name Aziza in the Bible

 The name Aziza occurs only one time in the Bible.
 During Ezra's restoration of Jerusalem and subsequently obedience to the Law of YHWH, a large group of men divorce their foreign wives and their children.
 Among the sons of Zattu, Ezra mentions a man named Aziza.

-It should be noted that God hates divorce for any reason (Malachi 2:16), and even though international marriages were forbidden by God (Deuteronomy 7:3), there are notable exceptions (such as Boaz' marriage to Ruth, the Moabite ancestor of king David and Jesus Christ) and this bizarre mass divorce was not ordered by God; it was the Israelites' own idea (Ezra 10:2-3, 10-11).
+It should be noted that God hates divorce for any reason (Malachi 2:16), and even though international marriages were forbidden by God (Deuteronomy 7:3), there are notable exceptions (such as Boaz' marriage to Ruth, the Moabite ancestor of king David and Jesus Christ) and this bizarre mass divorce was not ordered by God; it was the Israelites' own idea (Ezra 10:2-3 and 10:10-11).

 Four men, Jonathan son of Asahel, Jahzeiah son of Tikvah, and Meshullam and Shabbethai, oppose the plan, but the exiles won't change their mind and stand shuddering in the pelting rain, figuring they're doing something lofty.
 Whatever became of the wives and the children after this connubial carnage is unknown.